hplt-project/data-analytics-tool/README.md

 - `trg_sent_tokens_median`: Median value of `trg_sent_tokens` (only for parallel corpora)
 - `trg_tokens`: Total amount of tokens in target segments (only for parallel corpora)
 - `trg_unique_sents`: Distribution of target segments having a certain amount of tokens, after removing duplicated segments (only for parallel corpora)
-- `ttr_src`: [Type-Token Ratio](https://www.sltinfo.com/wp-content/uploads/2014/01/type-token-ratio.pdf) of the source segments.
+- `ttr_src`: [Type-Token Ratio](https://www.sltinfo.com/wp-content/uploads/2014/01/type-token-ratio.pdf) of the source segments (not computed in monolingual lite stats mode)
-- `ttr_trg`: [Type-Token Ratio](https://www.sltinfo.com/wp-content/uploads/2014/01/type-token-ratio.pdf) of the target segments.
+- `ttr_trg`: [Type-Token Ratio](https://www.sltinfo.com/wp-content/uploads/2014/01/type-token-ratio.pdf) of the target segments (only for parallel corpora)
-- `unique_sents`: Total amount of segments (for monolingual corpora) or segment pairs (for parallel corpora), after removing duplicated segments or segment pairs.
+- `unique_sents`: Total amount of segments (for monolingual corpora) or segment pairs (for parallel corpora), after removing duplicated segments or segment pairs (not computed in monolingual lite stats mode)
 - `warnings`: List of issues encountered while processing the corpus.
   - `src_warning_tok_xxx_yyy`: The source language is not supported by a dedicated tokenizer, so it fallbacks to the xxx tokenizer with the yyy language (only for parallel corpora).
   - `trg_warning_tok_xxx_yyy`: Same as the above but for the target language (only for parallel corpora).